davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 ORDER BY season;
 ```

-### The difference between average wind speeds and max wind speeds by month (in mph)
+### The difference between average wind speeds and max wind speeds by month (in MPH)
 ```sql
 SELECT
 	DATENAME(MONTH, DATEADD(MONTH, 0, date)) AS 'month_name',